-FADE OUT — FADE IN is set in Hollywood in the 1930s, just after the introduction of talking pictures.
-The not very talented chorus girl, Hope Springfield, is accidentally is given the starring role in a new movie.
+FADE OUT — FADE IN, a rollicking satire of Hollywood in the 1930s, takes place just after the introduction of talking pictures.
+Hope Springfield, an ebullient movie house usherette with no talent for performing, accidentally gets the starring role in a new movie.
 When the error is discovered, heads roll and the completed film is shelved.
 But Rudolf, the nephew of studio head Lionel Z. Governor, takes a liking to Hope and arranges for a sneak preview.
 The movie is a success, and Hope becomes a star.

 Music by Jule Styne

 Produced for the Broadway Stage by Lester Osterman and Jule Styne